 There could be more focus on eco-efficient production, in terms of impact per kilo of oil.
 Means to improve eco-efficiency include avoiding cultivation of peat soil, introduction of biogas plants, improvements in palm oil yield and better use of by-products.
 But RSPO certification goes a long way in the right direction.

-At DuPont, we supply the bakery industry with emulsifiers based on RSPO-certified segregated and mass balance palm oil, along with a broad assortment of palm-free emulsifiers.
+At Nutrition & Biosciences, we supply the bakery industry with emulsifiers based on RSPO-certified segregated and mass balance palm oil, along with a broad assortment of palm-free emulsifiers.